Bearpaw Reserve: History

 The property was donated to The Wildlands Conservancy in 1996.
-Its acquisition prevented proposed road development and an RV resort in Mill Creek Canyon, and the land has been supported by conservation groups as a buffer for the San Gorgonio Wilderness.

-In September 2020 the El Dorado Fire burned through parts of Bearpaw, damaging understory vegetation and prompting fire defense efforts by staff and firefighters.
-Subsequent studies have monitored fire impacts and geomorphic change in the Mill Creek watershed, including UAV surveys, multispectral imagery, and ecological succession research.
+In September 2020 the El Dorado Fire burned through parts of Bearpaw, damaging understory vegetation.
+Studies analyzed fire impacts in the Mill Creek watershed, including UAV surveys, multispectral imagery, and ecological succession research.

 Conservation

-Management priorities include habitat protection, ecological research, and prevention of development in the Mill Creek watershed.
 In 2022, a tree-planting and restoration project at Bearpaw was filed through the California Environmental Quality Act process.

 Recreation

 Public access is limited.
 The Columbine Falls Group Campground offers group camping for community organizations, schools, and universities.
 Individual or family camping is not available.